MicrosoftDocs/win32/desktop-src/Controls/tvn-itemexpanding.md

 ---
 title: TVN\_ITEMEXPANDING notification code
-description: Notifies a tree-view control's parent window that a parent item's list of child items is about to expand or collapse.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '5ce256df-49e5-4fbf-9cdc-79dd2edbd8ec'
+description: Notifies a tree-view controls parent window that a parent items list of child items is about to expand or collapse.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 5ce256df-49e5-4fbf-9cdc-79dd2edbd8ec
+keywords:
-keywords: ["TVN_ITEMEXPANDING notification code Windows Controls"]
+- TVN_ITEMEXPANDING notification code Windows Controls
 topic_type:
 - apiref
 api_name: